GoogleCloudPlatform/apigee-samples/threat-protection/docs/cloudshell-tutorial.md

 Observe how the API Proxy returns an error because it found a suspicious `delete` statement in the query string (e.g. a potential SQL injection attack).

-Next, repeat the command with a `select` string:
+Next, repeat the command with `select` in the query string:

 ```sh
 curl https://$APIGEE_HOST/v1/threat-protection?query=select